Webpage created: July 07, 2019

 Radio listeners of a certain age will remember "Uncle Mac", the presenter of the BBC's "Children's Favourites" for just over ten years.
 It may not been known that Mr Derek Ivor Breashur McCulloch, to give him his full name, was born in Plymouth on November 18th 1897.
 After service in the Great War, in both the infantry and the Royal Flying Corps, he went to work for the railways in Argentina.
 When that came to an end he returned to England where he underwent an operation to remove a bullet from his lung.
 In 1930 he joined the BBC and presented "Children's Hour" for the next twenty years until he resigned in 1950.
 He returned to the air waves again in 1954 as the host of the very popular "Children's Favourites" request programme every Saturday morning.
 He was also known for being the voiced of Larry the Lamb in the "Toytown" programmes.
 Mr McCulloch was awarded the OBE in 1964 and retired in 1965.
 Mr Derek Ivor Breashur McCulloch, "Uncle Mac", died at Hayward's Heath, on June 1st 1967.

 On June 1st 1954 the combined radio/television licence fee was increased to £3.
 In August 1957 the Government imposed excise duty on the combined radio/television licence, which increased it to £4.
 The excise duty imposed in August 1957 was removed in October 1963 but the licence remained at £4.
 On August 1st 1965 the radio licence went up to £1 5s and the combined licence to £5.
+A reorganisation of the BBC brought about the end of the Light Programme on Friday September 29th 1967.
 From January 1st 1968 there was a new radio/colour television licence, which cost £10.
 The radio only licence was abolished from February 1st 1971.
 Since then increases have been too numerous to list, with the radio/colour TV one going over the £100 mark in April 1999.